Trello vs. Jira: new 2018 detailed review

 You can see all of the issues in a single backlog, which keeps your team working on the right bugs at the right time.

-From within each bug ticket, you can assign team members.
-Then designate the priority level by dragging and dropping it wherever you want in your backlog.
+Inside each bug ticket, you can assign team members and designate priority levels by dragging and dropping it wherever you want it in your backlog.

 As the bug moves through the workflow, notifications will automatically keep team members up to date.
 Keeping all of your team members on the same page will also ensure that you’re releasing software with confidence.

 Jira’s structure naturally lends itself to Scrum teams.

 You can maintain an up-to-date backlog, designate sprint timelines, keep track of daily scrums, and track key milestones.
 The tool can also support Kanban teams in their workflows.

 In fact, whenever you begin a new project, you can select the project type: Scrum or Kanban.
 As soon as you select, the tool automatically creates either a Kanban or Scrum board to get your project going.